Teddy Swims: Career

-2011–2019: Early career and Tyler Carter tour
+2019: Early career and Tyler Carter tour

-Swims began his music career joining a variety of Atlanta area bands, including alternative rock band WildHeart and post-hardcore band Eris, as well as soul and hair metal cover bands.
-He was also the lead singer of progressive rock/R&B/soul band Elefvnts.
-In 2019, Swims' friend Addy Maxwell invited him to rap over some beats he had made, which earned the pair an opening slot on a U.S. tour with Tyler Carter.
+Swims began his music career in 2019.
+Swims' friend Addy Maxwell invited him to rap over some beats he had made, which earned the pair an opening slot on a U.S. tour with Tyler Carter.
 He adopted the stage name "Swims" from internet forum-speak—an acronym for "Someone Who Isn't Me Sometimes"—as a way to perform in character.

 In June, Swims posted his first cover performance on YouTube, Michael Jackson's "Rock with You", and continued posting additional covers of artists from a mix of genres, including Lewis Capaldi, Chris Stapleton, Amy Winehouse, and H.E.R.
 His cover of Shania Twain's "You're Still the One" posted in October became his most viewed video, with 167 million views as of January 2024.
 His videos accumulated millions of views quickly and after releasing one single "Night Off" independently in July, he signed a record deal with Warner Records in December.